Xiphe/xiphe.github.io/_posts/2022-07-20-component-library-in-2022.md

 variants of elements in the library.
 In a living system, evolution must also occur.
 And a process that is too strict hinders product development instead of helping it.

-> I still like to call these one-of components "snowflakes", a term the team behind
+> I still like to call these one-of components "snowflakes", a label coined by the team behind [XINGs](https://www.xing.com/en) ui system.
-> [XINGs](https://www.xing.com/en) ui system came up with.

 ### 🔌 Create different integration levels